 Your class structure flows in a very predictable way.
 It starts with an attendance check and is followed by a coffee break.
 After coffee, the class discussion continues with another break for snacks or dinner.

 Lastly, it ends after an attendance check when the topic’s discussion for the day is finished.

 During the class, here’s what you need to do to keep it smooth and without delay.

 - Join the conference 10 minutes before the start of your class.

 - Mute your microphone.
-A feedback may linger within the video conference if your microphone is turned on.
+Feedback may linger within the video conference if your microphone is turned on.
 Also, background sounds will interfere with the classes.
-Remember that students are at the comfort of wherever they are during the class.
+Remember that students are in the comfort of wherever they are during the class.

 - If you wish to keep your video running, make sure that your background won’t distract the participants

 - Don’t multitask during the class.
 You are having a training so you should listen to the lecture.

 - Your instructor may ask questions too.
 It’s best to share with them what you know to make the video conference more informative.